 - A lot of times when I need to do some Therapeutic Writing, I am feeling anger that is directed at someone else.
 Other times it may be angry at myself.
 Either way, when I am writing I need to make sure that I am good to myself and good to others.
 This Therapeutic Writing is meant for healing resentments, not perpetuating them.
 Forgiveness is of the utmost importance, and I offer to both myself or the others I may be punishing inside of my own skull.

 - I steer myself away from getting wrapped up in self-pity.
 I need to stay in the reality that I am not a victim to what caused the feeling.
 Where ever the emotion stems from, it is not that important here.
 To me it is only as important in so far as it helps me get in touch with the emotion.
 Rumination on the circumstance that may have caused the emotion will likely keep me stuck in anger or self-pity. (*Note I am not saying there are no victims of circumstance, only that I can’t afford to allow the past keep me from feeling my emotion.)

 - Most of the time it will not take much time to get some emotion to the surface.
-Once it shows up I find that it isn’t all that important for me to keep writing, since this is all I wanted out of the exercise.
+Once it shows up I find that it isn’t all that important for me to keep writing.
+Getting to my emotion is all I wanted out of the exercise anyway!

-If you end up deciding to make this process a part of your life, I hope you find them as helpful as I have found them in mine!
-If you have any questions or concerns about My Life Experiment’s Therapeutic Writing process, please leave them in the comments section below and I will promptly respond to them!
+Have any questions or concerns about My Life Experiment’s Therapeutic Writing process?
+Please leave them in the comments section below and I will promptly respond to them!